Malians vote for president amid worsening insecurity

 Insecurity is such that in some parts of the country, the vote will simply not happen, and the European Union observer mission urged the government on Saturday to publish a list of places that will be unable to vote, so as to quell suspicions by candidates of “fictitious polling stations”.

-Voting was briefly suspended at a polling station in Kidal after militants fired about 10 mortar bombs around the northern city, said U.N. mission spokesman Olivier Salgado.
+Voting was briefly suspended at a polling station in the village of Aguelhok in the northern region of Kidal after militants fired about 10 mortar bombs, said U.N. mission spokesman Olivier Salgado.
 No one was hurt.
-The attack, which also targeted the base of the U.N. mission, MINUSMA, is the kind that has become routine in Mali in the months leading up to the vote.
+The attack is the kind that has become routine in Mali in the months leading up to the vote.

 “One mortar landed around 100 meters from a polling station so there was a bit of panic and a temporary suspension of voting,” which later resumed, Salgado said.

-Note: This version of the story corrects paragraph 4 after MINUSMA clarifies location of mortar attack to Kidal region, not town of Kidal)